printers-for-people/catboat/docs/Features.md

   hybrid-corexz, deltesian, rotary delta, polar, and cable winch style printers.

 * Automatic bed leveling support.
-Klipper can be configured for basic bed tilt detection or full mesh bed leveling.
-If the bed uses multiple Z steppers then Klipper can also level by independently manipulating the Z steppers.
+Kalico can be configured for basic bed tilt detection or full mesh bed leveling.
+If the bed uses multiple Z steppers then Kalico can also level by independently manipulating the Z steppers.
 Most Z height probes are supported, including BL-Touch probes and servo activated probes.
 Probes may be calibrated for axis twist compensation.